NicoNex/kpi-assignment/README.md

 It expects an integer path parameter corresponding to the year.

 ### /kpi/year
-This endpoint is the same as the one above except that it evaluates for the current year by default.
+This endpoint is the same as the one above except that it evaluates for the current year.

+### /kpi/year/plot/{area}/{year}
+This endpoint returns a bars plot as a PNG image that shows the average KPI for each month.
+It expects two path parameters:
+- `area` - a case insensitive string representing the destination market of the products
+- `year` - an integer representing the year of interest

+### /kpi/year/plot/{area}
+This endpoint is the same as the one above excepts that it evaluates for the current year.